 Paris orders mandatory wearing of masks outdoors in busy areas as COVID-19 flares back

-PARIS: Paris authorities on Saturday (Aug 8) imposed the mandatory wearing of face masks outdoors in busy areas of the French capital from Monday as the number of coronavirus infections there rose.
+PARIS: Paris authorities on Saturday (Aug 8) imposed the mandatory wearing of face masks outdoors in busy areas of the French capital from Monday to curb a rise in the rate of coronavirus infections.

-The order applies to people aged 11 and over, the Paris prefecture said in a statement.
+The order applies to people aged 11 and over, the Paris prefecture said in a statement, adding that indicators showed the virus had begun circulating more widely since mid-July.

-"All the indicators show that since mid-July that virus has again begun circulating more actively," the prefecture said.

-The rate of positive tests in the greater Paris region now stood at 2.4 per cent compared with a national average of 1.6 per cent, it added.
+The rate of positive tests in the greater Paris region now stood at 2.4 per cent compared with a national average of 1.6 per cent, it said.

 The zones where masks must be worn will be detailed separately, and evaluated on a regular basis, the prefecture said.
 They will include some densely populated areas in the capital's lower-income suburbs.